The Best Face Masks and Peels for People Who Hate Complicated Skincare Routines

 The best face masks and chemical peels don't have to be messy and time-consuming.

-At one point this past year, my nighttime skin-care routine consisted of nine steps, not including any additional face masks or peels outside my daily products.
+At one point over the past few years, my nighttime skincare routine consisted of nine steps, not including any additional face masks or peels outside my daily products.
 I actually found myself procrastinating going to sleep because nine steps stood between me and my pillow, and sometimes it was just too daunting after a long day at work or a late night with friends.
+I started yearning for skincare products I just didn't have to think about too much.
+Even South Korea, the purported capital of super-lengthy skincare routines, is thinning its lineups now and favoring a so-called “skip-care” approach.

-Luckily, I'm in a position where I get to try out a lot of different types of skin-care products, including myriad face masks and peels.
-I've managed to whittle my nightly skin-care routine to a more manageable list of steps, but a lot of that is thanks to a few strong products that I throw into the mix a few times a week.
-Face masks and peels can really help with persistent concerns you may have, like dryness, breakouts, uneven texture, fine lines, and discoloration.
-These face masks and peels are quick, easy, and effective–perfect for people who simultaneously want an uncomplicated skin-care routine and perfect skin.
+Luckily, I'm in a position where I get to try out a lot of different types of skincare products, including myriad face masks and peels.
+Following the rising K-beauty trend, I've managed to whittle my nightly skincare routine to a more manageable list, but a lot of that is thanks to a few strong products that I throw into the mix a few times a week.
+Face masks and peels can really help with persistent concerns you may have, like acne, blackheads, dryness, uneven texture, fine lines, and discoloration.
+These face masks and peels are quick, easy, and effective–perfect for people who simultaneously want an uncomplicated skincare routine and perfect skin.

 InstaNatural Glycolic Peel